Volunteer with NDRC

 Volunteering gives you the chance to try out new things without making a long term commitment.
-Although volunteer work is unpaid it does not mean the skills you learn are basic, many volunteering opportunities provide comprehensive training.
+Although volunteer work is unpaid that does not mean the skills you learn are basic.
+Many volunteering opportunities provide comprehensive training.

-Even if you’re not planning on changing careers, volunteering gives you the opportunity to practice important skills used in the workplace, such as teamwork, communication, problem solving, project planning, task management, and organisation.
+Even if you’re not planning to change your career, volunteering gives you the opportunity to practice important skills used in the workplace such as teamwork, communication, problem solving, project planning, task management, and organisation.